Aspergillus niger: Genome

 Aspergillus niger has a genome consisting of roughly 34 megabases (Mb) organized into eight chromosomes.
-The DNA contains 10,785 genes which are transcribed and translated into 10,593 proteins.
+The DNA contains 10,785 genes that are transcribed and translated into 10,593 proteins.

 Two strains of A. niger have been sequenced.
 Strain CBS 513.88 produces enzymes used in industrial applications while strain ATCC 1015 is the wildtype strain of ATCC 11414 used to produce industrial citric acid (CA).
 The A. niger ATCC 1015 genome was sequenced by the Joint Genome Institute in a collaboration with other institutions.
 Completed sequences have been used to uncover orthologous genes and pathways involved in fungal metabolism, specifically the catabolism of monosaccharides.
 The ability of A. niger to change its metabolism depending on the carbon sources and other nutrients present in its environment has enabled the microorganism to survive and be found in almost all ecosystems.
 Further research is being done to study these mechanisms for all fungi using the complete sequenced genome of A. niger.